-PRINCIPLE #1

-Assets-Oriented and Needs-Responsive
+PRINCIPLE #1 Assets-Oriented and Needs-Responsive

-Classroom/school practices, climate, curriculum and instruction respond to diversity among English learners and recognize that not all English learners have the same needs.
-There is no one-size fits all approach.
-Students' cultures and languages are valued and built upon as assets for their learning and as contributions to the school community.
-Students see themselves reflected in the curriculum and benefit from culturally and linguistically responsive teaching.
-Our classrooms and school campuses are safe, caring, inclusive and affirming climates.
-We build respectful classroom communities and support students in developing a strong and prideful sense of identity and belonging with multiple opportunities for mentoring relationships.
-Student voice is used as an essential strategy for becoming informed about the needs of English learners and improving the learning environment.
-Teachers provide guidance and support in college and career planning and engage students in charting their course.
-Teachers value powerful family and community engagement and actively recruit them into school activities.
+Classroom/school practices, climate, curriculum, and instruction respond to diversity among English learners and recognize that not all English learners have the same needs.
+Students' cultures and languages are valued and built upon as assets for learning and as contributions to the school community.
+Our classrooms and school campuses are safe, caring, inclusive, and affirming climates.
+We build classroom communities that are respectful and support students in developing a strong prideful sense of identity and belonging.
+Student voice is invited and celebrated.
+Educators value and build strong partnerships to families and the community.